Used Ford Focus review: 2011 to 2018 (Mk3) - Reliability and common problems

 When it was available new, the Mk3 Focus finished in a disappointing 102nd place in our 2016 Driver Power satisfaction survey.
 Owners reported average reliability but reasonable running costs, and say that build quality could be better.

-Owners praise the handling and connectivity, but are less impressed with the ride comfort, exterior styling and practicality, marking down the popular hatchback for its ageing interior and poor build quality.
+Then in 2017, of the owners who responded, 7.7% reported experiencing a problem with their car at least once.
+Owners praised the handling and connectivity, but were less impressed with the ride comfort, exterior styling and practicality, marking down the popular hatchback for its ageing interior and poor build quality.